splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 The default value is `WARNING`

 ### Define annotations
-In case you need to append some annotations to trap service, you can do it by setting `traps.service.annotations`, for ex.:
+In case you need to append some annotations to the `trap` service, you can do it by setting `traps.service.annotations`, for ex.:

 ```yaml
 traps: